neuromotion/3D_PrimaryCellCulture_Methods/README.md

 # 3D_PrimaryCellCulture_Methods
 Custom designs of 3D printed and machined parts for use in 3D in vitro primary cell culture

-These files should be used to create the stainless steel injection mold piece (.SLDPRT and .SLDDRW) and the injection mold PLA-lift piece (.f3d).
+These files should be used to create the stainless steel injection mold piece (.SLDPRT and .SLDDRW) and the injection mold holder PLA-lift piece (.f3d).

 ## Software
 1. AutoDesk Fusion360 - commercial computer-aided design software for prefabrication design of PLA-lift piece